AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab.md

 Regardless of the method you use to collect the data, the goal is to generate a string value based on the consent options chosen by the customer, called a **consent string**.

-In the TCF specification, consent strings are used to encode relevant details about a customer's consent settings, in terms specific marketing purposes as defined by policies and vendors.
+In the TCF specification, consent strings are used to encode relevant details about a customer's consent settings, in terms of specific marketing purposes as defined by policies and vendors.
 Real-time CDP utilizes these strings to store the consent settings for each customer, and therefore a new consent string must be generated each time those settings change.

-For more information on how to generate a TCF consent string, refer to the [consent string formatting guide](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md) in the TCF GitHub repo.
+Consent strings may only be created by a CMP that is registered with the IAB TCF.
+For more information on how to generate consent strings, refer to the [consent string formatting guide](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md) in the IAB TCF GitHub repo.

 ## Integrate the [!DNL Experience Platform] Web SDK to collect customer consent data

-Once you are able to generate consent strings based on customer interactions with your service, you must integrate the [!DNL Experience Platform] Web SDK to collect those strings and send them to [!DNL Platform], along with the primary identity of the logged-in customer.
+Once you have configured your CMP to generate consent strings, you must integrate the [!DNL Experience Platform] Web SDK to collect those strings and send them to [!DNL Platform], along with the primary identity of the logged-in customer.

 This data should conform to the structure of the Profile Privacy XDM mixin, which is covered in the next section.
 For information on how to send XDM data using the SDK, see the document on [tracking events](../../edge/fundamentals/tracking-events.md).